Logo - The Possums baby and toddler sleep program.

 x

 In the 1950s, during the era of the ‘scientification of motherhood’, it was common for babies in developed countries to be weighed before and after a feed, known as test weighing.
-This practice should not now routinely practiced for term infants because of its lack of precision as a measure of breast milk production.
+This practice shouldn't be routinely practiced with term infants because of its lack of precision as a measure of either breast milk production or milk transfer.

 Test weighing has been referred to at times as "objective measure of milk transfer" – but this is a false statement.
 No single indicator of milk transfer is objective.
 Assessment concerning milk transfer requires context.

 I don’t recommend parents use baby-scales to track their baby’s weight at home, but that they allow a provider to do this instead.
-We need to bear in mind that baby-scales can be calibrated differently, and that it is normal for a baby to gain very little one week, and then quite a lot the next (providing we are not dealing with a premmie or a baby in a vulnerable situation).
+We need to bear in mind that baby-scales can be calibrated differently, and that it is normal for a baby to gain very little one week, and then quite a lot the next (providing we are not dealing with a premmie or a baby in a vulnerable situation, when we need to track weight gains very closely).
 It is the trajectory over time, on the WHO percentile lines, that matters.
-If we weigh our babies too much, whether as health professionals or parents, we risk unnecessary worrying and unnecessary formula supplementation.
+If we weigh our babies too much, whether as health professionals or parents, we risk unnecessary worry and unnecessary formula supplementation.

 What is 24-hour test weighing?

-Twenty-four hour test weighing is used in research as an indicator of overall breastmilk transfer (taking into account other milk administered other than from the breast), and the parents don’t need to undress the baby, just weigh before and after.
-But this is only useful using expensive clinical scales, and can nevertheless be disruptive for the baby before and after feeds, especially the baby is already dialled up.
+Twenty-four hour test weighing is used in research as an indicator of overall breastmilk transfer (taking into account other milk administered other than from the breast).
+But this can nevertheless be disruptive for the baby before and after feeds, especially the baby is already dialled up.

 Even in this research setting, milk production with 24 hour test weighing may be underestimated by an average of 10% (range 3-55%) due to infant insensible water loss.
 Given that the upper end of the range of underestimation is 55%, this variability is significant.

-Some clinicians also send parents home with scales, requesting a 24-hour test weigh.
-I have the view that this can be very disruptive for families, and doesn't yield any more information than careful history-taking and clinical assessment yields.
+Some clinicians send parents home with scales, requesting a 24-hour test weigh.
+I worry that this can be very disruptive for families, and yet doesn't yield any more information than careful history-taking and clinical assessment.
 Even though the baby is weighed before and after the feed fully clothed, the use of 24-hour test weighing may reinforce unhelpful infantcare behaviours because test weighing in the 24 hour context

 • Rouses infants after a breastfeed, interrupting easy sleep

-• Assumes that each infant breastfeed is a 'meal'
+• Assumes that each infant breastfeed needs to be a 'meal'

 • May elevate parental anxiety over how much milk is actually transferred each feed